marisacasillas/chatterlab/course-instructions/participation.md

 Students will receive 2 points for an office hours discussion with Marisa.

 The total maximum amount of participation points is 20.
-A total of 4 points can be earned in office hours visits alone.
+A total of 4 points can be earned in office hours visits.
+Additional visits to office hours are always welcome, but won't count toward the student's grade.

 ## What is active attendance?

 I will ask myself the following questions after each class session.
 If the answers are 'yes' to at least two of the three, the student receives 1 point.
-Otherwise they receive 0 points.
+Otherwise the student receives receive 0 points for the session.

 1. Was the student logged in and responsive to greetings at the start and end of class?
 2. Did the student ask one or more questions?